stfc/PSyclone/doc/dynamo0p3.rst

 in the :ref:`kernel-layer` section.
 In the Dynamo API there are three different Kernel types; general purpose (user-supplied), CMA (user-supplied) and :ref:`dynamo_built-ins`.
-This section explains the the rules for the two user-supplied kernel types and then goes on to describe their metadata and subroutine arguments.
+This section explains the rules for the two user-supplied kernel types and then goes on to describe their metadata and subroutine arguments.

 Rules for all User-Supplied Kernels